 There was no fair in 1977.

-The Thirtieth Annual Ann Arbor Antiquarian Book Fair will be held Sunday, May 17, 11am - 5pm, in the ballroom of the Michigan Student Union (map), 530 S. State St., Ann Arbor, MI.
-There is a $5.00 admission.
+The Ann Arbor Antiquarian Book Fair is scheduled to return Sunday, October 1, 2023, from 11am until 5pm, in the ballroom of the Michigan Student Union (map), 530 S. State St., Ann Arbor, MI.
+There will be a $5 admission charge to benefit the Clements Library.
 For more information contact Jay Platt at the West Side Book Shop in Ann Arbor (113 W. Liberty, Ann Arbor MI 48104), ph (734) 995-1891, or via email.